Inbox Placement, Promotions, and Spam Folders

 4. Check links and landing pages for unsafe warnings or confusing redirects.

-6. Use campaign results over multiple sends instead of relying on one seed inbox.
+6. Use campaign metrics from multiple sends instead of relying on one seed inbox.

 > Do not chase the primary inbox at the expense of trust.
 A clear, wanted email in the right tab is healthier than a misleading email that earns complaints.